disclosure: we were sent £50 to spend on our family BBQ for this post

 We were recently given £50.00 by Money Supermarket.com to host a Barbecue as part of their Charcoal Challenge competition.

 Shock horror – but we don’t actually own a BBQ!
 We have a very small patio and limited space, so have never invested in our own piece of kit.
-So the first thing to buy were a couple of disposable BBQ’s.
+So the first thing to buy was a couple of disposable BBQ’s.
 I’d used these before years ago so thought they’d be great for our first family BBQ.

-Monkey was very excited about the whole idea and as a special treat we got his bubble machine out – he loved it when the bubbles soared into the sky along with the smoke from our BBQ.
+My son was very excited about the whole idea and as a special treat we got his bubble machine out – he loved it when the bubbles soared into the sky along with the smoke from our BBQ.
 I also bought him a bubble wand for him to have fun with whilst I cooked.
 I could have got a lot more budget bargains on the meat front if we’d had a bigger party, but as this was our very first family BBQ I used the money to buy better quality burgers etc.

 So we were all ready for our first family BBQ, the sun was out and I decided to make my own coleslaw.